 Sociology graduates will understand and demonstrate: 1) general knowledge of sociology; 2) research methods in sociology; 3) critical thinking skills; 4) application of sociology to pressing social issues; 5) sociological and professional values; 6) information technology; 7) communication skills; and 8) personal and career development.

 The department offers course work leading to either a bachelor of arts or bachelor of science in sociology.
-Additionally, a bachelor of science in Public Service and Administration in Agriculture is offered.
+Additionally, a bachelor of science in Agriculture and Society (A&S) is offered.
 The department offers course work for the Interdisciplinary Studies major in Criminology and Criminal Justice and a minor in Criminal Justice Studies.

 The Interdisciplinary Studies Major (Criminology and Criminal Justice) offers an opportunity for students to learn about the components of the juvenile and criminal justice systems, become acquainted with the issues affecting these systems, apply theoretical concepts to real-world phenomena, interface with criminal justice and social service provider practitioners, and plan an academic and/or applied career in criminology and criminal justice.

 Our mission is to provide a broad liberal arts education for students with academic and applied careers in criminology and criminal justice.
 A rigorous liberal arts education is essential for careers in law, social services, and criminal justice.
 More